LucaFoschini/UCSBDataScienceBootcamp2015/README.md

 ## [Hands-on Machine Learning (Day 8)](../..//tree/master/Day08_MachineLearning3)

-  - Fun with scikit-learn.
+  - Fun with scikit-learn: two end-to-end examples of supervised and unsupervised learning
-  - Deep learning example
+  - Introduction to the concepts of Deep Learning